netidx/netidx-book/src/browser_overview.md

 in tabular or vector form, and construct applications with custom views and BScript.

-When the browser visits it displays either a vector or a table.
-A vector looks like e.g.
+Depending on the structure of a subtree the browser draws either a vector,

 ![Vector mode](./browser-vector-mode.png)

-Where as a table looks like, e.g.
+or a table,

 ![Table mode](./browser-components-tour.png)